Virginia: Geology and terrain

 The Chesapeake Bay separates the contiguous portion of the Commonwealth from the two-county peninsula of Virginia's Eastern Shore.
 The bay was formed from the drowned river valley of the ancient Susquehanna River.
 Many of Virginia's rivers flow into the Chesapeake Bay, including the Potomac, Rappahannock, York, and James, which create three peninsulas in the bay, traditionally referred to as "necks" named Northern Neck, Middle Peninsula, and the Virginia Peninsula from north to south.
 Sea level rise has eroded the land on Virginia's islands, which include Tangier Island in the bay and Chincoteague, one of 23 barrier islands on the Atlantic coast.

 The Tidewater is a coastal plain between the Atlantic coast and the fall line.
 It includes the Eastern Shore and major estuaries of Chesapeake Bay.
-The Piedmont is a series of sedimentary and igneous rock-based foothills east of the mountains which were formed in the Mesozoic era.
+The Piedmont is a series of sedimentary and igneous rock-based foothills east of the mountains.
 The region, known for its heavy clay soil, includes the Southwest Mountains around Charlottesville.
 The Blue Ridge Mountains are a physiographic province of the Appalachian Mountains with the highest points in the Commonwealth, the tallest being Mount Rogers at 5729 ft.
-The Ridge-and-Valley region is west of the mountains, carbonate rock based, and includes the Massanutten Mountain ridge and the Great Appalachian Valley, which is called the Shenandoah Valley in Virginia.
+The Ridge-and-Valley region is west of the mountains, carbonate rock based, and includes the Massanutten Mountain ridge and the Great Appalachian Valley, which is called the Shenandoah Valley in Virginia, named after the river of the same name that flows through it.
 The Cumberland Plateau and Cumberland Mountains are in the southwest corner of Virginia, south of the Allegheny Plateau.
-In this region, rivers flow northwest, with a dendritic drainage system, into the Ohio River basin.
+In this region, rivers flow northwest into the Ohio River basin.